theforeman/theforeman.org/contribute.md

 ### Setup test environment
 1. Copy `config/database.yml.example` to `config/database.yml`
-1. Create your database: `rake db:migrate`
+1. Create your database: `bundle exec rake db:migrate`
-1. Run all the tests: `rake test`
+1. Run all the tests: `bundle exec rake test`
-1. Or a single test: `ruby -Itest test/functional/your_test.rb` (if you didn't run all tests before, you need to prepare the test environment with `rake db:test:prepare` the first time).
+1. Or a single test: `bundle exec ruby -Itest test/functional/your_test.rb` (if you didn't run all tests before, you need to prepare the test environment with `bundle exec rake db:test:prepare` the first time).

 #### Supported Ruby versions